emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 Over the past few months I've been experimenting with how I set vision, goals and roadmap with teams.

-My inspiration comes thanks to [Sonia Turcotte](https://twitter.com/sonia_turcotte) and [Clara Greo](https://twitter.com/claragt), who ran a fantastic course for Product Managers called "Power and Privilege" last year.
+My inspiration comes thanks to [Sonia Turcotte](https://twitter.com/sonia_turcotte) and [Clara Greo](https://twitter.com/claragt), who ran a fantastic course on "Power and Privilege" last year.

-Here are seven things that have made my workshops empowering, inclusive and effective.
+Here are seven things that have made my workshops more empowering, inclusive and effective.

 ## 1. Start planning early